-Nestled in the mountains of Boeotia, a few miles from Delphi, the Monastery of Hosios Loukas (“Saint Luke” in English, also spelled Ossios Loukas or Osios Loukas) ranks very high on the list of the most beautiful Byzantine monasteries in Greece!
+Nestled in the mountains of Boeotia, a few kilometers from Delphi, the Monastery of Hosios Loukas (“Saint Luke”, also spelled Ossios Loukas or Osios Loukas) is at the top of the list of the most beautiful Byzantine monasteries in Greece!

 Follow the guide!